ABOUT

 What is Kerem's relationship with architecture?

 Architecture, fashion, and design are Kerem's biggest hobbies and influences in life, which led to his graduate minor in architecture under Dr. Paul Holmquist.
-His PhD research is centered around the phenomenology of atmosphere and creating immersive architectural spaces through sonic means.
+His PhD research is centers on the phenomenology of atmosphere and creating immersive architectural spaces through sonic means.
 Kerem's installation work is often categorized as architectural installations on space, atmosphere, and sound spatialization.

 What were his artistic influences?